 Anti-Personnel Mines are not produced or manufactured in Latvia.
 Latvia introduced a moratorium on the export and transit of anti-personnel mines in 1995.
 There are no time limits for this ban.
-The National List of Strategic Goods and Services include anti-personnel mines into the list of goods to be controlled additional to those included in the EU regulations as well as prohibit export and transit of anti-personnel mines.
+The National List of Goods and Services of Strategic Significance includes anti-personnel mines into the list of goods to be controlled additional to those included in the EU regulations as well as prohibits export and transit of anti-personnel mines.

-Since 2010 Latvia is bound by the Protocol on Explosive Remnants of War to the Convention on Prohibitions or Restrictions on the Use of Certain Conventional Weapons Which May Be Deemed to Be Excessively Injurious or to Have Indiscriminate Effects (Protocol V).
+Since 2010 Latvia is bound by the Protocol on Explosive Remnants of War to the Convention on Prohibitions or Restrictions on the Use of Certain Conventional Weapons which may be deemed to be Excessively Injurious or to have Indiscriminate Effects (Protocol V).